Syntax Guide

 - name: echo

-script: echo "hello world"Example 3, using a private image from the official Docker repository:
+script: echo "hello world"Example 3, using Docker official registry private image:

 main: